nirvana1707/globalwheatdetection/README.md

 ## Challenges
 Detection of wheat heads often encounter a variety of challenges raning from climatic, geographic and phenotypic conditions.
-Some of which are : a.) overlap of dense wheat plants b.) climatic conditions such as wind, rain blurring photograps c.) unwanted objects (such as insects) sitting atop the wheat heads d.) variation in appearance on account of maturity, color, genotype, and orientation e.) geographical variations in varieties, densities, pattens and overall field/environment conditions.
+Some of which are : a.) overlap of dense wheat plants b.) climatic conditions such as wind, rain, snow blurring photograps c.) unwanted objects (such as insects) sitting atop the wheat heads d.) variation in appearance on account of maturity, color, genotype, and orientation e.) geographical variations in varieties, densities, pattens and overall field/environment conditions.